emilkarlen/exactly/README.rst

 ``file`` and ``dir`` makes files in the current directory (by default).

-Using predefined source files
+Referencing files
 ------------------------------------------------------------

-The *home directory structure* is directories containing predefined files involved in a test case:
+The **home directory structure** is directories containing predefined files involved in a test case:

 *act-home*